telehash/TMesh/TMesh.md

 In order for any mote to join a private community it must first have at a minimum the community name, the hashname of one or more of the current leaders of that community, and the medium on which it is operating.

-It must also have either it's own hashname independently added as a trusted member to the leader(s), or have a handshake that will verify its membership and be accepted by a leader.
+It must also have either it's own hashname independently added as a trusted member to the leader(s), or have a handshake that will verify its mesh membership and be accepted by a leader.

 The three sources of a hashname (32 bytes), the medium (5 bytes), and community name (string) are combined in that order and the SHA-256 digest is generated as the secret for the `PING` epoch. and listen for a knock in that epoch.
 This takes advantage of the fact that the community medium is divided into the same set of channels, such that every `PING` epoch will have some overlap with other community epochs that a mote is transmitting on.
 When any mote sends any knock that happens to be on the same channel as one of their `PING` epoch's (sequence 0), they should then attempt to receive an `ECHO` knock exactly one window period after the transmission.